-27.02 Advance Notice
+27.01 Advance Notice

-Three (3) months before the introduction of technological change the Board shall notify the Union of the proposed change.
-The Parties will meet to discuss the changes and the measures if any to be taken by the Parties to protect the employees from anticipated adverse effects.
+Three (3) months before the introduction of operational change the Board shall notify the Union of the proposed change.
+The Parties will meet to discuss the changes and the measures, if any, to be taken by the Parties to protect the employees from anticipated adverse effects.